loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+SVD_QUAL_3.779: This was generated on May 24 at 3:17 am.
+SVD was run on the entire dataset **except probe**, with 80 factors, 30 iterations, and a learning rate decay of 0.90.
+All other parameters (LRs/RFs) were the same as those in SVD_QUAL_6.284.

 SVD_QUAL_4.135: This was generated on May 24 at 2:54 am.
 SVD was run on the entire dataset **except probe**, with 500 factors, 30 iterations, and a learning rate decay of 0.90.
 All other parameters (LRs/RFs) were the same